sseefried/software-howto-journal/README.md

-# Tech Journal: how to solve that problem
+# Software HOWTO Journal: how to solve that problem

 ## How to get HTML (web) pages to look good on mobile devices